llvm/circt/README.md

 the LLVM and MLIR community practices, but we currently use pull requests and GitHub issues.
 Here are some high-level guidelines:

  * Please use clang-format in the LLVM style.
 There are good plugins for common editors like VSCode, Atom, etc, or you can run it manually.
-This makes code
+This makes code easier to read and understand.

  * Beyond mechanical formatting issues, please follow the [LLVM Coding Standards](https://llvm.org/docs/CodingStandards.html).